FirstPersonNetwork/ostc-fpp-rs/README.md

 ## Rust Feature Flags

 - `default`: [openpgp-card]
+  - To disable default features, use `--no-default-features` on all `cargo` commands.
-- `openpgp-card`: Enables support for openpgp-card compatible devices.
+- `openpgp-card`: Enables support for openpgp-card compatible devices (included in default).

 ## Initial Setup